TommyLau/docker-ocserv/README.md

 docker-ocserv is an OpenConnect VPN Server boxed in a Docker image built by [Tommy Lau](mailto:tommy@gen-new.com).
 Maintained by Kevin Coakley (https://github.com/kevincoakley).

+## Update on Jun 26, 2022

+Update to version 1.1.6 and use Alpine 3.15.4 as base image

 ## Update on Nov 3, 2021

 Update to version 1.1.3 and use Alpine 3.14.2 as base image